Greenstand/Greenstand-Overview/TEAM.md

 ### Customizable Web Map Platform

-The core feature of web map app, to build custom map for organizations on Greenstand.
+  Customizable web map is a playground and feature for our organization paterner to custom their dedicated web map app with their own brand, color and syste.
 - Team Lead: @RubenSmn
 - Renewal / expiration date: 7 Nov 2022
+The core feature of web map app, to build custom map for organizations on Greenstand.

 ## AWS Lead
 - Open